onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 ##### <a name="downloading-forms"></a>Downloading forms to your phone

 After configuring ODK Collect to your Ona account, you can now download forms to your phone.
 You can download forms from projects you’ve created  (are owner of) or [shared with you](http://help.ona.io/guides/projects/#projects-shared-with-you) and  have been assigned **Can Submit** or a higher [permission level](http://help.ona.io/guides/projects/#permission-levels) on that project.
+Please read [this blog post](http://blog.ona.io/general/2015/05/19/odk-permissions.html) for more information on user permissions in ODK Collect.

 Make sure you have internet connection before proceeding with the following steps!